Samuel-Cavada/SailPoint-Highlights/README.md

 # SailPoint-Highlights

-➜ Assisted in identity lifecycle management and role-based access control by integrating SailPoint for identity governance.
+➜ Assisted in identity lifecycle management and role-based access control by integrating SailPoint for streamlined identity governance.